 When there is a rollover, falling cargo can injure other drivers.
 For trucks carrying hazardous cargo, especially hazardous liquids and gases, a semi-truck rollover can cause injuries and medical problems caused by these hazards.

-If a semi-truck is not maintained and service properly, it can lead to a rollover accident.
-Common maintenance issues the cause preventable accidents are low tire pressure and worn brakes.
+If a semi-truck is not maintained and serviced properly, it can lead to a rollover accident.
+Common maintenance issues that cause preventable accidents are low tire pressure, worn brakes, and defective suspension systems.

 If the truck rollover is caused by improper loading, it could be the responsibility of the trucking company or the shipper who loaded the truck.
 Ultimately, the driver and the trucking companies must ensure the cargo is properly loaded and secure.
 If improper loading caused the DC truck rollover accident, the shipper, trucking company, and driver could be the at-fault parties.